 The disclosures about Mahyco’s dossier on Bt Brinjal and GEAC’s interpretation of that dossier revealed that the available scientific evidence is far from complete, comprehensive, unequivocal, certain or decisive.
 They also showed that the choices that Mahyco and GEAC had made, concerning the scope and adequacy of microscopic quantities of data, had been relentlessly optimistic and forgiving.
 Since the widespread outrage these revelations sparked in India, it is hard to imagine a re-constructed technocratic system of the sort envisaged by the 2011 BRAI draft Bill, being seen to have any scientific or democratic legitimacy; that is why the sub-title of this chapter is ‘: a U-turn down a blind alley’.
 (Gupta, 2011)

 The foregoing discussion suggests that if a new regulatory regime for GM crops is to be constructed in India that might deliver both scientific and democratic legitimacy, it will need to be structured in a way that explicitly corresponds to a co-dynamic model, or something rather similar to it, rather than doing so covertly.
 Heineman has, for example, recently published a set of proposals that would contribute significantly to complying with that requirement.
 (Heineman, 2012) His recommendations include: “The regulatory review process should begin with the participation of all stakeholders, from industry (not just the applicant’s industry), civil society and government and seek a consensus endorsement in the scope and nature of the risk assessment.
 The stakeholder engagement should not begin with an evaluation of the outcome of a risk assessment.
 A scientific risk assessment should be based on scientific information that is available for review and verifiable (through independent testing) by qualified scientists who have reliable career independence from the commercial incentives pervading both public and private research.”
+In other words, Ministers should consult relevant stakeholder groups, and then take responsibility for setting risk assessment policies for GM crops in India, and expert advisors should be accountable for acting in accordance with that policy guidance.
+Given moreover that in August 2012, a technical expert panel appointed by the Indian Supreme Court recommended a 10-year moratorium on all field trials of GM food crops; the prospects for the rapid adoption of the BRAI Bill seem remote.

 Since October 2009 events and disclosures in India have not only undermined the plausibility of technocratic regimes, they have also cut the ground from underneath a regime resembling a Red Book model.
 If a sufficient proportion of policy stakeholders recognise that scientific assessments of technological risks are invariably framed by prior up-stream assumptions, for example about what is to be counted as a risk and how much of which kinds of evidence can be deemed as variously necessary and/or sufficient for policy decisions then both technocratic and Red Book regimes become unsustainable - they lose a minimum requirement for their superficial appearance of legitimacy.
 As can be seen in many of the other chapters in this book on public health, pollution, natural hazards and civil nuclear power plants there is a growing need for a general re-appraisal of science-based technological risk management regimes; to turn these inside out and bring to the surface buried policy judgements and assumptions for debate.